pactus-project/pactus/www/grpc/README.md

 ## gRPC-gateway

-Zarb is using [gRPC-gateway](https://github.com/grpc-ecosystem/grpc-gateway) to generate REST apis and swagger-ui.
+Pactus is using [gRPC-gateway](https://github.com/grpc-ecosystem/grpc-gateway) to generate REST apis and swagger-ui.